-Implementation: This policy was met in 2010, the first time since 1990, at 1.2, and continued to be met in 2011 and 2012, both at 2.1, in 2013, at 1.9, and again in 2014, at an estimated 1.4.
-The control in expenditures over the past two years has helped this financial policy to be achieved.
-This policy goal is expected to be under the goal in 2015 through 2017, at 0.6, -0.1, and -0.4, respectively.
-Additional sources of revenues must be identified and operating expenses must be held under tight control to reach the 1.0 month operating reserve for 2015.
+Implementation: This policy was met in 2010, the first time since 1990, at 1.2 months, and continued to be met in 2011 through 2014.
+The year-end estimate for 2015 projects the operating reserve to be at 1.3 months, again achieving this policy goal.
+The control in expenditures over the past several years has helped this financial policy to be achieved.
+This policy goal is not expected to be reached for 2016 through 2018, at 0.3 months, 0.1 months, and 0.0 months, respectively.
+Additional sources of revenues must be identified and operating expenses must be held under tight control to reach the 1.0 month operating reserve for 2016 and the outlying years.